tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Jul 13 2007

-Nguyet Goyette (a 70-year-old White poor college graduate) entered a church, ready to deliver a speech to religious people.
+Nguyet Goyette (a 70-year-old white poor college graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Nguyet Goyette sometimes preached her views to theists, but still felt afraid.
 Nguyet Goyette thought about medidating, but decided that she can handle this situation on her own and did not need to medidate just yet.
 As Nguyet Goyette entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Nguyet Goyette used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.